eslamtamim/spotify-azure-functions/README.md

 ## view and set current playing song
   https://mimatmalxe-spotify.azurewebsites.net/api/play
-if you added `?id=0p25jsUD70nZbJVXqhxIeB`, it will play it for me - please don't spam -
+if you add `?id=0p25jsUD70nZbJVXqhxIeB`, it will play it for me - please don't spam -